 Oracle recommends ASM for 10g RAC deployments, although CRS files cannot be stored on ASM.
 In fact, RAC installations using Oracle Database Standard Edition must use ASM.

-ASM is a little bit like a logical volume manager and provides many
+ASM is a little bit like a logical volume manager and provides

-file-level striping/mirroring, and ease of manageability.
-Instead of
+don't: file-level striping/mirroring, and ease of manageability.

-information in the ASM disks it's managing.
+and stores its information in the ASM disks it's managing.

 * Stripes files rather than logical volumes.